 Burden of proof also comes up in the context of applications for relief from removal.
-If the government successfully establishes deportability or inadmissibility for an LPR, the next step in the removal hearing process is to determine if your client may be eligible for some form of relief from removal, and if so, to apply for that relief.
+If the government successfully establishes deportability or inadmissibility for a permanent resident, the next step in the removal hearing process is to determine if your client may be eligible for some form of relief from removal, and if so, to apply for that relief.